humanmade/altis-analytics/docs/ab-testing.md

 - Tests run until the end date or when a statistically significant improvement has been found
 - When a winner is found the winning variant will be shown to everyone

-The plugin currently provides the following built in features:
+The following built in tests are provided:

 ### Post titles